-ce will provide separate advice through your AAUs confirming the y date and time along with the number of books required for both the ary media lockup and the Treasury stakeholder lockup.
-Parliament House 110 copies Documents Officer - Senate Table Office, Room SG 25 Department of the Senate Parliament House Plus CANBERRA ACT 2600 ph: (02) 6277 3037 Books for Parliament House are to be delivered to a single location - the Senate Table Office will then arrange for the books to be distributed to recipients.
+Treasury will provide separate advice to Portfolio Department delivery arrangements (including the number of books required) Treasury media and Treasury stakeholder lockups as soon as the arrangements are settled. for both the Parliament House: Documents Officer - Senate Table Office, Room SG 25 Department of the Senate Parliament House CANBERRA ACT 2600 ph: (02) 6277 3037 Books for Parliament House are to be delivered to a single location - the Senate Table Office will then arrange for the books to be distributed to recipients.
 Please do not leave the books at the loading Dock until they are picked up by the Senate Tabling Office.
-Books must be separately boxed as follows: • 70 copies - Senate; Books required for both the Treasury media lockup and Treasury stakeholder lockup 15 copies - House of Representatives; 25 copies - Parliamentary Library. • The number of books required for both the Treasury media lockup and the Treasury stakeholder lockup to be confirmed soon.
-Finance 30 copies CanPrint will deliver the copies to Finance on the Portfolios' behalf. • This allocation includes the copy for the Finance Secretary as required under the Requirement for Performance Information included in Portfolio Budget Statements (Finance Secretary Direction under section 36(3) of the Public Governance, Performance and Accountability Act 2013). • Out of the 30 copies, 3-5 copies are usually allocated to your AAU.
-Your Portfolio Minister and advisors (following the Minister's sign-off on the final document) Please confirm number required The Minister representing the portfolio in the other Chamber with your Minister's office
+Books must be separately boxed as follows: 70 copies - Senate; 15 copies - House of Representatives; 25 copies - Parliamentary Library.
+Treasury will provide separate advice to Portfolio Departments concerning the delivery arrangements (including the number of books required) for both the 110 copies Plus Books required for both the Treasury media lockup and Treasury stakeholder lockup as advised by the Department of the Treasury Treasury media and Treasury stakeholder lockups as soon as the Budget arrangements are settled.
+20 aaniaa Finance CanPrint will deliver the copies to Finance on the Portfolios' behalf.
+This allocation includes the copy for the Finance Secretary as required under the Requirement for Performance Information included in Portfolio Budget Statements (Finance Secretary Direction under section 36(3) of the Public Governance, Performance and Accountability Act 2013).
+Out of the 30 copies, 3-5 copies are usually allocated to your AAU.
+30 copies Your Portfolio Minister and advisors (following the Minister's sign-off on the final document) The Minister representing the portfolio in the other Chamber Please confirm number required with your Minister's office